benduong2001/benduong2001.github.io/food_recommendation.md

    * Data Analysis and results applicable to useful business questions on customer recommendation, such as providing insights to user demographic sub-groups.
    * Succinct and Intuitive Data visualizations

 * Used Tools (Everything is done in Python)
   * Scikit-learn (for TfIdf Vectorizer and Logistic Regression)
   * Matplotlib for visualizations
   * Pandas
   * NumPy
   * Tensorflow and Keras

 ### Sub-Project 1

-* Task 1 is about predicting whether a given user will rate a given restaurant negatively, with their text reviews as input data.
+* Task 1 is where I build a textual classification machine learning model on predicting whether a given user will rate a given restaurant negatively, with their text reviews as input data.
 * [Click here to see the full "sub-project" 1](https://benduong2001.github.io/food_recommendation_part1.html)
+* After dataset training, the model was able to determine whether a customer review was positive or negative with a 80% accuracy, and even reveals the 20 most influential words that would appear in a review for anticipating the customer satisfaction, shown above.
+As seen, it sensibly finds emotional words.
+But it also picks up words that are otherwise neutral but could be negative in the context of food (like "burnt") or even restaurant service itself (like "slow").

 ![](images/images_food_recommendation/food_sentiment_coefficients.png)